octobercms/docs/cms-pages.md

     ==
     <h3>{{ hello }}</h3>

 The next example is more complicated.
-It shows how to load a blog post collection from the database and display on the page (the Acme\Blog plugin is imaginary).
+It shows how to load a blog post collection from the database, and display on the page (the Acme\Blog plugin is imaginary):

     url = "/blog"
     ==